ElementsProject/lightning/doc/lightning-fetchinvoice.7.md

 an actual invoice that can be paid.
 It highlights any changes between the offer and the returned invoice.

+If **fetchinvoice-noconnect** is not specified in the configuation, it will connect to the destination in the (currently common!) case where it cannot find a route which supports `option_onion_messages`.

 The offer must not contain *send_invoice*; see lightning-sendinvoice(7).

 *msatoshi* is required if the *offer* does not specify